Coastal advisory panel

 Rt Hon James Bolger was Prime Minister of New Zealand from October 1990 to December 1997.
 During his 25-year career in politics he led the National Party for almost 12 years, was a Minister for 16 years and had three consecutive terms as the country’s head of government.
 He is a member of the Order of New Zealand (ONZ) and a former Ambassador to the United States.
 He currently holds a number of key governance roles including Chairman of the International Advisory Board of the World Agricultural Forum and Chairman of the Gas Industry Company Limited.
 He is also a member of the Te Uruwera Board and a Treaty Negotiations consultant.
 He was the Chancellor of the University of Waikato from 2007 to June 2019 and was Chairman of Mt Cook Alpine Salmond Ltd, NZ Post, Kiwibank and KiwiRail among other companies.

-Having been a Kāpiti local for all 20 years of my life, my love for the environment and the Kāpiti community drew me to the coastal advisory panel position.
-I am looking forward to learning from everyone and working together to find a solution that benefits our community and the environment we call home.
+Having been a Kāpiti local for all 21 years of my life, my love for our environment and the Kāpiti community drew me to the coastal advisory panel position.
+I am looking forward to learning from everyone and collectively finding a solution that benefits both our community and the environment we call home.